JKenny333/Mid_term_project/README.md

 *Friday*

-**Deliver our Presentation:** Confidently present our project, articulating the problem, the approach, key findings, and the implications of your results.
+**Deliver our Presentation:** Confidently present our project, articulating the problem, the approach, key findings, and the implications of our results.
 Engage with our audience during the Q&A session to address their questions and feedback.